marktyers/API-SPA/README.md

 The Deno Lint tool only works for code written for Deno so in this assignment it should only be run on the contents of the `api/` directory.

-The linter needs to load the settings from the config file so you need to run it using the following command:
+The linter uses the settings from the `deno.json` config file:

 ```
-$ deno lint --config deno.json
+$ deno lint
 ```

 ## The Database